Barbara Hoel 1952 - 2020 - Obituary

-LIMA — Barbara Elaine Hoel, 68, of Lima, OH and formerly of New Hampshire, OH, passed away Monday, August 17, 2020 at Lost Creek Care Center, Lima, OH.
+Barbara Elaine Hoel, 68, of Lima, and formerly of New Hampshire, passed away Monday, Aug.
+17, 2020 at Lost Creek Care Center, Lima.

 Barbara was born on April 26, 1952 in Lima, a daughter of the late William Edward and Betty Jane Bowsher Hutchison.
 She married John Leslie in 1978 and he preceded her in death in 1991.
 She was also preceded in death by a brother, Bruce Edward Hutchison, and three nephews, Billy Jenkins, Willy Hutchison and Bruce E Hutchison, Jr.